nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw47loc/releaseNotes/topics/what_is_new.md

 	-   Documentation miscellaneous updates.

     ### Fixed
-	-   Fixed L2CAP credit-based channel disconnection where the channel's timer ID would be set to 0 instead of gTmrInvalidTimerID_c.
+	-   Fixed L2CAP credit-based channel disconnection where the channel's timer ID would be set to `0` instead of `gTmrInvalidTimerID_c`.
 	-   ble_shell: Set maximum arguments in command (SHELL_MAX_ARGS = 20) in app_preinclude.h.

     -   Details can be found in github repository **nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/CHANGELOG.md**.